 Caring for your dentures

-Dentures, just like natural teeth, require daily maintenance to stay clean and keep bacteria from growing inside of your mouth.
-Keep your dentures clean and your smile healthy:
+Dentures, just like natural teeth, require daily maintenance to stay clean and keep bacteria from growing inside your mouth.
+Keep your dentures clean and your smile healthy

 - When handling your dentures, stand over a clean, folded towel or a sink full of water.
 This way, if you accidentally drop your dentures, they are less likely to break.

 - Your dentures are not immune from plaque and tartar build-up, so it’s important that you brush your dentures every day.
 To brush your dentures, use a soft-bristled brush and gently brush the surfaces of the dentures, being careful not to break or bend the plastic.
 Between brushing, it’s important to rinse your dentures after each meal.

 - Use a gentle cleanser to clean your dentures.
 Many toothpastes, household cleaners, and mouthwashes can be too hard on your dentures, so it is recommended that you use a mild hand or dish soap to get your dentures clean.
 Be sure to check for the American Dental Association (ADA) seal of approval to choose products that are safe for your dentures, or ask your dentist about which products may be best for you.